MatthewW274/Greenspaces-Of-Ontario-Student-Encouragers/docs/README.md

 The app is set up with three views, accessible from the top-right corner of the screen; Park Disparity, Rental Factors and Transit Index.
 The Park Disparity view shows access to parks and greenspaces on a five-step scale from low to high, while the Rental Factors shows its respective suitability raster on a four-step scale.
 The Transit Index view shows access to transit throughout the City of Waterloo, with areas accessible using pedestrian, cycling and/or transit facilities classified on a three-step scale.
 Layers can be turned on or off using the layer control button along the right edge of the app.

 The app also features a widget controller for each view, containing Query, Filter, and Add Data functionalities.
+The Query widget allows you to retrieve information from a data source by running an attribute or spatial filter query.
+The results of a query generate an output data source that other widgets can use.
+The Filter widget allows you to limit the visibility of features in one or more layers to only those that meet the expression criteria.
+You can apply filters to multiple layers with group filters.
+Changes made in a Filter widget affect data across your app, so other widgets that use the same layers are filtered accordingly.
+The Add Data widget allows you to temporarily add data sources to the app at run time.
+You can add data from ArcGIS content, a URL, or local storage.
+You can manage and filter added data and view data in maps and tables.
+Importantly, you cannot save data.

 # Discussion